ubuntu/adsys/docs/explanation/certificates.md

 This feature is available only for subscribers of **Ubuntu Pro** and has been tested and known to work on all Ubuntu versions starting with 22.04 (Jammy).

-Additionally, the following packages must be installed on the client in order for auto-enrollment to work:
+Additionally, the following packages must be installed on the client in order for auto-enrolment to work:

 * [`certmonger`](https://www.freeipa.org/page/Certmonger) - daemon that monitors and updates certificates
 * [`cepces`](https://github.com/openSUSE/cepces) - `certmonger` extension that can communicate with **Active Directory Certificate Services**